OsmosysSoftware/osm-transcript-summarizer/apps/api/docs/project-onboarding.md

 - Get access to the required applications, services and servers.

 - Install and configure the tools and technologies used in the project.
-Refer to the [Tools and Technologies](#tools-and-technologies) section for a comprehensive list and setup instructions.
-Additionally, you can refer the Technical Specifications.docx document for checking out the versions of different technologies currently in use.
+Refer to the [Tools and Technologies](#tools-and-technologies) section for a comprehensive list of different technologies currently in use.

-- Review the documentation guidelines in the Documentation Guidelines section.
+- Review the [Project Guidelines](#project-guidelines) section for general guidelines.
 Take note of where documentation is stored and the importance of keeping it up-to-date.

-Attend any onboarding sessions or training programs scheduled for new team members.
-These sessions may cover specific tools, processes, or project-specific information.
-Review KT videos as needed.

-Don't hesitate to ask questions and seek clarifications from your team members, project leads, or mentors.
-Effective communication is key to a successful onboarding experience.
-In case of any doubts, utilise the Doubts.xlsx sheet for asking your doubts.

 ## Tools and Technologies